rbb-data/e-scooter-map/README.md

 # e schooter heatmap
+This project is forked from [rbb starter](https://github.com/rbb-data/starter)
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+which was bootstrapped from [Create React App](https://github.com/facebook/create-react-app).

 ## Folder structure